 The Payne Whitney Gymnasium is one of the most elaborate and extensive indoor athletic facilities in the world.
 This complex includes the 3,100-seat John J. Lee Amphitheater, the site for many indoor varsity sports contests; the Robert J. H. Kiphuth Exhibition Pool; the Brady Squash Center, a world-class facility with fifteen international-style courts; the Adrian C. Israel Fitness Center, a state-of-the-art exercise and weight-training complex; the Brooks-Dwyer Varsity Strength and Conditioning Center; the Colonel William K. Lanman, Jr. Center, a 30,000-square-foot space for recreational/intramural play and varsity team practice; the Greenberg Brothers Track, an eighth-mile indoor jogging track; and other rooms devoted to fencing, gymnastics, rowing, wrestling, martial arts, general exercise, and dance.
 Numerous physical education classes in dance, martial arts, aerobic exercise, and sport skills are offered throughout the year.
-Graduate and professional school students may use the gym at no charge during the academic year and for a nominal fee during the summer term.
+Graduate and professional school students may use the gym at no charge during the academic year.
 Academic and summer memberships at reasonable fees are available for faculty, employees, postdoctoral and visiting fellows, and student spouses.

-The David S. Ingalls Rink, the Sailing Center in Branford, the Outdoor Education Center (OEC), the tennis courts, and the golf course are open to faculty, students, and employees of the University at established fees.
-Ingalls Rink has public skating Monday through Thursday from 11.30 A.M. to 12.45 P.M. and on weekends as the training schedule permits.
-Up-to-date information on hours is available at 203.432.0875.
-Skate sharpening is available daily; however, skate rentals are not available.
+The David S. Ingalls Rink, the Sailing Center in Branford, the Yale Tennis Complex, and the Golf Course at Yale are open to faculty, students, employees, students' spouses, and guests of the University at established fees.
+Up-to-date information on hours and fees at all these recreational facilities can be obtained from the Sport and Recreation Office (203.432.1431).
+Skate sharpening is available daily; however, no skate rentals are available.